stfc/PSyclone/tutorial/training/gocean/2.8-GameOfLife-openmp/README.md

 (in which case there is no advantage of using two separate transformations, a single one to apply `OMP parallel do` will be sufficient).

-## Task Parallelisation
-OpenMP 3.0 introduced task parallelisation, which is a more flexible implementation of the previous `OMP sections` directive.

-As an optional task, we show how OMP task parallelism can be used with PSyclone as well.
-The example code has limited task parallelism, so it will not deliver a significant speed-up.

-OMP task directives are typically nested in the following directive structure:

-Hmm - we only have taskloop????
-Should we even bother???